 1. Siri and Cortana

-Voice recognition systems such as Siri and Cortana use machine learning and other technologies to imitate human interaction.
+Voice recognition systems such as Siri and Cortana use machine learning and deep neural networks to imitate human interaction.
 As they progress, these apps will learn to ‘understand’ the nuances and semantics of our language.

 3. Google Maps

 Google introduced machine learning to Google Maps in 2017, improving the usability of the service.
 These deep learning algorithms help the app extract street names and house numbers from photos taken by Street View cars and increase the accuracy of search results.

 With over 80 billion hi-res photos collected by Street view cars, analysing these images by hand would have been impossibly time-consuming.
 Machine learning frees up more time for Google engineers, automatically extracting information from geo-located images and achieving an accuracy rate of 84.2 percent for some of France’s most convoluted street signs.

 Sticking with Google, the world’s biggest search engine now offers recommendations and suggestions based on previous user searches.
 In 2015, Google introduced RankBrain – a machine learning algorithm used to decipher the semantic content of a search query.